rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

   </figure>
 </div>\

-Now we’re ready to calculate our variables of interest.
+Now we’re ready to calculate the variables of interest.
 For each polygon:

 * Do a range query to find the points with (x,y) coordinates near the polygon.
-I like to use a range that’s slightly larger than the minimum enclosing circle of the minimum bounding rectangle of the polygon, since it’s guaranteed to include each point in the polygon and also makes it less likely that we won't include many ground returns.
-Here, we’ll use a buffer of 2 meters for the minimum enclosing circle.
+I like to use the centroid of the polygon's minimum bounding rectangle as the reference point, and a range that’s slightly larger than the minimum enclosing circle of the rectangle.
+This way the query's guaranteed to include each point in the polygon and also makes it less likely that we won't exclude many ground returns.
+Below we use a buffer of 2 meters for the minimum enclosing circle.
 {% highlight Python %}
 #"poly" is a row returned by GeoDataFrame.iterrows()
 search_radius_buffer = 2